 Have you ever seen an ad online and had no idea what product was being sold?
-Spotted a tagline in an email that was longer than the body of the email itself?
+Or spotted a tagline in an email that was longer than the body of the email itself?
 Yeah, us too.
 If you're not careful, your business can fall into the same trap.
-We asked 10 successful entrepreneurs to share their secrets for making a slogan or tagline really resonate (and make sense too).
+We asked 10 successful entrepreneurs to share their secrets for making a slogan or tagline really resonate (and make sense, too).
 Here's what they said:

 1. Keep It Simple